 Have your say on proposals to classify reserves

 We recently sought your feedback on the proposal to classify 235 parcels of reserve land in the Richmond Ward, Lakes-Murchison Ward, and Baigents Bush Scenic Reserve in Pigeon Valley under the Reserves Act 1977.
 We’re classifying these reserves to ensure their long-term protection and appropriate use, and we wanted to hear your thoughts.
-Hearings and deliberations on the proposals will be held in Richmond on 10 December 2024.
-All submitters who requested to be heard will be invited to speak to their submission at the hearing.
+Hearings and deliberations on the proposals were held in Richmond on 10 December 2024.
+Four of the 15 submitters chose to speak to their submission at the hearing.
+The Hearing Panel has deliberated on all submissions received.
+The next step is for Council to make a decision on classifying the reserves.
+A report will be presented to the 13 February 2025 meeting for this purpose.

 Why Does Reserve Classification Matter?